 There’s always the debate about how something can be appreciated even if it’s not liked.
 That’s the way I feel about this book.
 I appreciate the effort it takes to mash so much historical netting around a tightly plotted fiction.
 I really dislike the sisters, but isn’t it worse to be neutral about a character?
 I came to think about them as real people over the course of the novel and, if I wasn’t concerned about their end, then their fighting wouldn’t have irked me so much.
 I’m not sure this counts as an honest drawback in rating the novel; but it sure did make for an unpleasant read at times.

-Overall: So how do I rate this?
-I didn’t much care for the catfights and after the character I liked best was out, there wasn’t much to keep me reading.
+Overall: 3.0 (out of 5.0) I didn’t much care for the bickering and once the character I liked best was out, there wasn’t much to keep me reading.
 In other news, I have since read articles about early Chinese immigrants as I did not know much about them.
 Surely any book that encourages additional reading or research can’t be bad, per se.
-I’m going to give it a very noncommittal score: a 3.

 One WARNING: the rape scene I mentioned is brutal.
 It’s one of the worst things I’ve read in a fiction book in a long time.
 It goes on for a couple pages and the detail is excruciating.
 I am not saying to avoid the book on this account; I just feel it’s upsetting enough to mention it to people who may pick up the book.